 15. Product titles are too long with confusing words.
 Weird product titles that are too technical and too long will more likely turn off potential customers.
 Inject some keywords into your title and keep it within the character limit required which is usually at 80 characters limit.
 Instead of using technical terms about the product, use simple words that are more socially understandable.

-Want to know more techniques on creating product titles?
+Want to know more techniques for creating product titles?
 Read our eBay listing titles optimization article.

 17. No related products offered.
 For products that are selling on giants like Amazon or eBay, notice at the bottom of the page that there are related products being offered.
 Related products are important to help the customer find what they are looking for.
 If you are running an e-commerce store on a self-hosted website, feature a related products section on your product page to provide more options to those who are browsing your web store.

-18. Buy now button is not obvious.
-You may have a buy now button but it could be too small or not too obvious that potential customers are not able to locate it.
-Strategically add your buy now button in your website where it is visible and easily seen by visitors of your page.
+18. Buy Now button is not obvious.
+You may have a Buy Now button but it could be too small or not too obvious that potential customers are not able to locate it.
+Strategically add your buy now button to your website where it is visible and easily seen by visitors of your page.